ASIA MARKETS: Asian Markets Retreat, Weighed By Sinking Tech Stocks

 Asian stock markets started lowed Wednesday, even as worries eased over Turkey's currency crisis.
 Benchmarks in Taiwan, Hong Kong and China were down about 1%, with tech stocks continuing to sell off.

-Japan's Nikkei softened after slight initial gains, and was down 0.4% after jumping 2.3% Tuesday.
+Japan's Nikkei fell 0.7% after jumping 2.3% Tuesday.
 The pullback comes as the yen has weakened some; the dollar was last at Yen111.30 versus Yen111.15 in late New York trade.
-The oil/coal-products sector was off 0.5% amid fresh declines in crude prices, with Japan Petroleum Exploration down 1.5%.
-Also, highflying SoftBank pulled back 1.5%, as tech stocks retreated as well.
+The oil and coal-products sector was off 0.5% amid fresh declines in crude prices, with Japan Petroleum Exploration down 1.4%.
+Also, highflying SoftBank pulled back 2.6%, as tech stocks retreated as well.

 Australia's ASX 200 bucked the trend, up slightly, although banking heavyweight Commonwealth Bank of Australia fell amid accusations that it broke pension-fund rules (https://www.reuters.com/article/australia-banks-inquiry/commonwealth-bank-of-australia-breached-pension-rules-inquiry-hears-idUSL4N1V53GA).
 Stocks in New Zealand were up slightly as well.